Beit-HaGefen Arab Jewish Culture Center

-Beit Ha'Gefen — The Arab-Jewish Cultural Center in Haifa is a multi-cultural organization that aims to bring together Arabs and Jews and promote coexistence and tolerance.
+The Beit Ha'Gefen Arab-Jewish Cultural Center in Haifa, Israel, is a multi-cultural organization that aims to bring together Arabs and Jews and promote coexistence and tolerance.

 Organisation

 Beit Ha'Gefen — The Arab-Jewish Cultural Center organizes and promotes interfaith social and cultural events.
 The center was established in 1963 by Haifa mayor Abba Hushi.
 Activities of the center include guided tours around Haifa, themed on coexistence, conferences and different cultural events.
 Center maintains Arab Language theatre, which is oldest such theatre in Israel Beit Ha'Gefen is an organiser of two major cultural events in Haifa: Holiday of Holidays in December, which is celebration of Ramadan, Christmas and Hanukka together and Arab Theater month in summer.
 Holiday of Holidays was first celebrated in December 1994, when all three Jewish, Muslim and Christian holidays happened at the same time.
 The main venue of this fortnight event is Wadi Nisnas neighbourhood, on outskirt of which Beit Ha'Gefen is located.
 Until the Oslo Agreement, center activities were mostly local and after concluding the agreement, Beit Ha'Gefen started international activities, including establishing ties with similar organisations in Jordan, Morocco and Palestine.
 The center is also engaged in the interfaith movement, providing a platform for regular meeting between representatives of three major monotheistic religions.
 Every two years, Beit Ha'Gefen organizes an interfaith conference, with participation of Muslim, Christian, Jewish, Baháʼí and Druze clerics and religious authorities.

 Beit Ha'Gefen has six departments: the Culture department, Contemporary Art Gallery, El Karama Theater, Visitor Center, Dialog and Program Center and The Clore Library and Cultural Center for children.